nolan-h-hamilton/Consenrich/docs/source/examples.rst

 Preprocessing and Calibration of Uncertainty Metrics
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-To promote homoskedastic, symmetric, and uncorrelated residuals that are amenable to analyses requiring calibrated/absolute uncertainty quantification, consider transforming count data.
+To obtain residuals that are approximately homoskedastic, symmetric, and uncorrelated---and therefore better-suited to downstream analyses that require calibrated uncertainty quantification---it is often helpful to transform input count-based data.
+If no such transformation is applied, the Consenrich's uncertainty estimates may still be interpreted *relatively* (e.g. comparing between genomic regions), but absolute statistical interpretations, e.g., coverage of prediction intervals, may be less reliable.

 Several simple transformations are built into Consenrich for convenience, e.g.,